 - During your last term, check with your professors if your grade in the class is passing or be prepared to extend your SEVIS record if you will not graduate by the end date on your I-20/DS-2019.
 You must file for an I-20/DS-2019 extension before the end date or apply for reinstatement.

 - Complete the Graduation Departure WOU to have your immigration record properly completed.

 - If you plan to apply for Optional Practical Training, Academic Training, change your immigration status, or change education levels (apply to a Masters or PhD program), understand that it may take 2+ months to get approved, so plan ahead and apply early.

 Leave of Absence

-- Procedures for returning will vary depending on how long you have been outside of the U.S. Review the Leave of Absence Information Sheet for details.
+- Procedures for returning will vary depending on how long you have been outside of the U.S. Review the Leave of Absence Information for details.

 - You must be fully aware of your responsibilities over the course of the time you are gone as well as the times when you must be in communication with OIED.

 - Depart the U.S. within 7 days.